College of Education2018-2019

 - A copy of your State-approved Identity-Verified Print (IVP) fingerprint clearance card obtainable through the Arizona Department of Public Safety (602-223-2279).

-Take the following 66 units with a minimum cumulative GPA of 2.5 with a course grade no lower than a "C".
+Take the following 66 units with a minimum cumulative GPA of 2.5 with a Grade of "C" or better or each course.

 - MAT 150, MAT 155 (6 units)